Electroblob77/Wizardry-Wiki/Firebomb-(Item).md

 _The crafting recipe for firebombs_

 ## Usage
 Right-clicking whilst holding a firebomb will throw it in the direction the player is looking, much like a snowball or ender pearl.
-When the firebomb hits a block or creature, it will explode, dealing 2 hearts of damage to all mobs within 3 blocks and setting them on fire.
+When the firebomb hits a block or creature, it will explode, dealing 2 hearts of damage to all mobs within 3 blocks and setting them on fire for 7 seconds.
 If the firebomb hits a creature directly, that creature will take an extra half-heart of damage.